Steven Kwan Player Props: Guardians vs. Rockies

 Rockies Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Rockies pitching staff ranks 25th in the league.
+- The pitching staff for the Rockies has a collective eight K/9, which ranks 25th in the league.

-- The Rockies have a 5.53 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have a 5.29 team ERA that ranks 27th among all league pitching staffs.

-- The Rockies surrender the third-most home runs in baseball (34 total, 1.5 per game).
+- Rockies pitchers combine to allow 34 total home runs at a rate of 1.4 per game (third-most in the league).

-- Gomber gets the start for the Rockies, his fifth of the season.
-He is 0-4 with a 12.12 ERA and 12 strikeouts in 16 1/3 innings pitched.
+- Feltner makes the start for the Rockies, his fifth of the season.
+He is 1-2 with a 6.16 ERA and 21 strikeouts in 19 2/3 innings pitched.

-- In his last time out on Wednesday against the Pittsburgh Pirates, the lefty tossed two innings, allowing nine earned runs while surrendering nine hits.
+- In his most recent time out on Thursday, the righty went 5 2/3 scoreless innings against the Philadelphia Phillies while surrendering three hits.

-- In four games this season, the 29-year-old has put up an ERA of 12.12, with 6.6 strikeouts per nine innings.
-Opponents are batting .356 against him.
+- In four games this season, the 26-year-old has put up an ERA of 6.16, with 9.9 strikeouts per nine innings.
+Opponents are batting .243 against him.

 © 2023 Data Skrive.
 All rights reserved.